OpenVoiceOS/ovos-core/README.md

 When enabled by saying "Hey Mycroft, pair my device" (or any other request verbal request) you will be informed that your device needs to be paired.
 Mycroft will speak a 6-digit code which you can enter into the pairing page within the [Mycroft Home site](https://home.mycroft.ai).

-Once paired, your unit will use Mycroft API keys for services such as Speech-to-Text (STT), weather and various other skills.

 The Mycroft backend provides access to a range of API keys for specific services.
+Once paired, your unit can use Mycroft API keys for services such as Speech-to-Text (STT), weather and various other skills.
-Without pairing with the Mycroft backend, you will need to add your own API keys, install a different Skill or Plugin to perform that function, or not have access to that functionality.
+Without pairing with the Mycroft backend, you may need to add your own API keys, install a different Skill or Plugin to perform that function, or not have access to that functionality.

-For default skills OpenVoiceOS provides free proxies/services that do not require pairing
+For default OpenVoiceOS skills free proxies/services are used that do not require pairing

 ### Using Mycroft with a backend